Contribute

 Dedicated 3rd Party Bandwidth

-While reusing available capacity will be attractive to many network contributors, it is possible that new bandwidth is purchased from a 3rd party to be dedicated to DoubleZero.
-In such a scenario, the DZD would connect directly to the 3rd party carrier without any internal devices of the contributor sitting inline (figure 8).
+While reusing available capacity will be attractive to many network contributors, one can also dedicate newly acquired bandwidth to DoubleZero.
+In such a scenario, the DZD would connect directly to the 3rd party carrier without any internal devices of the contributor sitting inline (figure 7).

 Install Guide